 The TA will make an official test file available a couple of days before the due date.
 Turn in your assignment using the turnin program.
-Turn in the two source programs client.c and LServer.c, a README file and a make file.
+You should turn in a tarred file that includes: the two source programs client.c and LServer.c, a README file and a make file.
+You can optionally also turn in the Lclient.log in the tarred file.
 Contact the TA if you need assistance with make files.
-The README file should include any special directions needed to execute your client and LServer on a ccc machine and a CLEAR indication of the state of your program when you turn it in .
+The README file should include any special directions needed to execute your client and LServer on a ccc machine and a CLEAR indication of the state of your program when you turn it in.
 This includes current limitations and parts of the assignment that are not working correctly.